nvreez/Focusbox/README.md

 # Focusbox
 Focusbox is a lightbox variant with intuitive scrolling behaviour.
 Focusbox locks the main page while it allows scrolling of the overlay, even on iOS.
 Also, Focusbox is build on modules, seperating the core behaviour from different themes (views).
 This makes it easier to hack, for example as an interactive costum gallery.
+This script is still in progress but can be used if cautious.

 ## Workings
 When the Focusbox is opened, the whole content of the `body`-tag is wrapped in a div (`#pageWrap`).
 This is done in a way that protects all bound events.
 Wrapping the whole body content can have a big impact on some scripts, so test carefully.
 This method is used to allow Focusbox to lock the page, even on iOS.
 The dic `#pageWrap` get's `position: fixed;` and also receives a negative `top` css based on the current y-scrolling position.